prammmoe/cctv-crawler/README.md

 python main.py
 ```

-or
+or when running from parent directory:

 ```
 python src/main.py
 ```
-When running from parent directory

 ## Documentations

-### Location
+### Locations

-For the location code below:
+For the locations code below:

 ```
 location = [